kindelia-archive/Kindelia/README.md

 - `operate`: a binary operation on words.

-- `set`: effect that writes a file.

-- `get`: effect that reads a file.

-- `bind`: the monadic bind for the Effect type.

-- `return`: the monadic return that wraps a pure value.
+- `bind`: overwrites a global value.

 ### Operation